-Kelly Hill, mezzo-soprano, is currently pursuing her Doctoral degree in vocal studies at the University of Iowa as the Iowa Performance Fellow and student of Stephen Swanson.
+Kelly Hill, mezzo-soprano, recently graduated with her Doctorate of Musical Arts degree in vocal studies from the University of Iowa as the Iowa Performance Fellow and student of Stephen Swanson.

 East coast performances included a return to the Opera Theater of Connecticut as Carmen, as well as a debut with the Hartford Opera Theater as Elizabeth Proctor in Robert Ward's The Crucible.
 Other Connecicut credits include Prince Orlofsky in Die Fledermaus with OTC, and Mrs. Sedley in Peter Grimes with Madison Lyric Stage.
 She looks forward to heading back out east in March of 2022 to solo with the Hartford Chorale and Symphony for Handel's Messiah under the baton of Rick Coffey.

 Kelly helped bring opera for the first time to the graduate student run Yale Cabaret for Menotti's The Medium, as well as the role of Dinah in Trouble in Tahiti.
 Other Yale credits include La Zelatrice in Suor Angelica, Arnalta in L’incoronazione di Poppea, both Lucretia and Bianca in The Rape of Lucretia, Dorabella in Così fan tutte, Dido in Dido and Aeneas, and Marta in Tchaikovsky’s Iolanta.

 During the summer of 2014, Kelly had the privilege of singing the title role in Bizet's Carmen at the Aspen Music School and Festival.
 As a recipient of the Charles Wall Fellowship, Kelly sang in a master class given by world-renowned soprano, Debbie Voigt, and collaborated with AMFS CEO and President, Alan Fletcher, on his original composition, Psalm 23.